Ryank90/action-hugo-firebase-deploy/README.md

 ## Options

 `firebaseServiceAccount` _{string}_ required
 This is a Google service account JSON key that has been base64 encoded.
+Once you have got your JSON key configured and downloaded you can run `` on your mac to base64 encode it ready for uploading into Github.

+It's important to ensure you set this up as an encrypted secret within Github.
+You can do that here: https://github.com/USERNAME/REPOSITORY/settings/secrets.

 `projectId` _{string}_
 This is your Firebase project ID that can be found from within the Firebase console.